Quartic First-Order Methods for Low-Rank Minimization: Conclusion

 \section{Conclusion}

-We proposed a generic approach for solving Burer-Monteiro formulations of low rank minimization problems using the methodology of Bregman gradient methods and relative smoothness.
-We provided two quartic kernels, including the novel Gram kernel, and demonstrated their benefit on numerical experiments.
+We proposed a generic approach for solving Burer-Monteiro formulations of low-rank minimization problems using the methodology of Bregman gradient methods and relative smoothness.
+We studied two quartic kernels, including a new Gram kernel, and demonstrated their benefits on numerical experiments.
 In future work, performance could be improved further by studying inertial variants \cite{Mukkamala2019,Hanzely2018}.
 New kernels could also be explored beyond the class of quartic functions to tackle other problems with inherent non-Euclidean geometries.